Is it possible to experience a city in only three hours? No.

 However… if three hours are all you have, you can still have a great time.
 This article will show you how to have the maximum amount of fun in a limited period of time, using New Orleans as an example.

 #1: park your vehicle, because you’re going to walk the town.
 Choose your parking space carefully.
 I chose to park near the place I wanted to visit the most (Red Truck Gallery).
 The streets are narrow in New Orleans, so fold in your driver-side mirror, so a truck doesn’t knock it off your car.

 #3: Observe everything.
-As you walk around the town, notice everything quirky, unusual and unique about the city.
+As you walk around the town, notice everything quirky, unusual and unique to the city.
 Record it all in your memory, and put photos of it on Instagram, Flickr & Facebook (if you use those sites).
 In New Orleans, be on the lookout for: drain pipes that look like fish, koi fish painted on the sidewalk, fleur-de-lis symbols, ornate drains along the foundations of buildings, the occasional Mardi-Gras bead embedded in a sidewalk crack, random things like wreaths made of snow cones, and of course the amazing New Orleans architecture.
-Remember: you might never get another chance to return, so soak it all in, so you have no regrets later on.
+Remember: you might never get another chance to return, “so soak it all in” so you have no regrets later. on.

 #4: Pick a primary destination, and spend an hour there.
-You might chose to check out some jazz music, or maybe your thing is to feast on gumbo and muffuletta, or maybe you just want to chill in a park and watch some street performers.
-Again, notice every detail — every sight, smell and sound.
+You might choose to check out some jazz music, or maybe your thing is to feast on gumbo and muffuletta, or maybe you just want to chill in a park and watch some street performers.
+Again, notice every detail — every sight, smell, and sound.
 Soak it all in, and participate if you can.
 Tip performers.

 A wall of art by Bryan Cunningham in the Red Truck Gallery: